 Hello!
 I am Alexis!
 I am a mother, wife and the owner for the creative enterprise, Curio Press.
-The designs are a reflection of my personal style…classic floral with a preppy twist…oh and I absolutely love PINK!
+All my designs are a reflection of my personal style...classic floral with a preppy twist...oh and I absolutely love PINK!

 I have lived in seven states, but a majority of my years were in California.
 We currently live in Saint Louis, Missouri and love it.
 I went to undergrad for Architecture, then decided I had a passion for print and earned a Master’s degree in Print Media from RIT in New York.

 Where does Curio Press come into this?
-Well, like SO many women, I was diagnosed with endometriosis at the age of 24–so young right ?!
-I always knew something was not right…after living in New York for 6 months attending graduate school, I went from being a functional young adult to complete agony 24/7.
+Well, like SO many women, I was diagnosed with endometriosis at the age of 24 (little did I know this would be just the start of my health journey).
+After living in New York for 6 months and attending graduate school, I went from being a functional young adult to complete agony 24/7.
 Over that year I muddled through many doctor appointments, research and my studies.
-At that point, I knew I had to take a semester off and focus on my health.
+Things eventually were bad enough, that I had to take a semester off and focus on my health.

 I worked for the school as part of my graduate program.
 Now with my sudden medical crisis, I did not have a job or the extra income we needed.
 I wasn’t well enough to leave the house or be on my feet for any length of time.
 What I did have were the skills from working in a print shop, all my years in design school, a pretty good collection of designs I had made for fun, and some serious determination.
 Within a few weeks of planning, creating more designs and setting up my Etsy shop, I was ready to take the plunge.
 OMG within 6 hours I had my first sale!

-My health did improve slightly after that initial diagnosis!
+My health did improve slightly after that initial diagnosis and two surgeries.
 I was able to return and finish graduate school and decided then to pursue the business I created, full time.
-Our life has taken some twists and turns – we moved 3 times (CT, MA, & MO), and had our sweet daughter Emma!
+Our life has taken some twists and turns - we moved 3 more times (CT, MA, & MO), and had our sweet daughter Emma!

-Now, 5 years later we are still small (happily so) – just myself, husband, an assistant and part time staff working out of my home studio.
-We have kept all our printing and production in house – same as the old days – with more efficient equipment.
-The most unique component to my business is that everything is created, printed and shipped from my home…nothing is outsourced.
+Now, 5 years later we are still small (happily so) - just myself, a full time production manager and part time staff working out of my home studio.
+We have kept all our printing and production in house - same as the old days - with more efficient equipment.
+The most unique component to my business is that everything is created, printed and shipped from my home studio...not outsourced.
 We now sell on Etsy, Amazon and on our website.

 I hope my story can help inspire other women to pursue their creative dreams even when things seem most bleak.
 That dream or idea could and can pull you out of your dark place and allows you to create a life that you love to live.
 My best advice is this... you will never feel ready - do it anyway.
 The conditions don’t have to be perfect, just put yourself out there and do it!
 Your future self will thank you for it.